Screen Annotation for Wayland

 Includes built-in zoom for quick callouts and spotlights.

-Works on GNOME, KDE, Hyprland, Sway, River, and other compositors with wlr-layer-shell
+Works on Hyprland, Sway, River, Wayfire, Niri/COSMIC, KDE Plasma/KWin, GNOME via fallback, and other Wayland compositors with wlr-layer-shell

 Watch wayscriber in action